 The Thesis is an academic research paper of approximately 50 to 60 pages in length.
 This thesis is written under the direction of a faculty Research Advisor, and will also be reviewed by a faculty Reader.
 After the Research Advisor and the Reader have approved the final draft, the author will defend the thesis orally in a one-hour session.

-A student enrolled in an M.A. program may pursue a Thesis after completing at least 15 credits of coursework and maintaining at least a 3.0 grade point average.
-The student also must demonstrate the requisite skills at research and writing in one of two ways: (1) by submitting a “qualitative research” master’s thesis or doctoral dissertation written for a different program; or (2) by taking STP 850: Research and Design for Thesis Students (a 3-credit course).
+A student enrolled in an M.A. program may pursue a Thesis after completing at least 24 credits of coursework (including all co-requisite and core courses) and maintaining at least a 3.0 grade point average.
+The student also must demonstrate the requisite skills at research and writing in one of two ways: (1) by submitting a “qualitative research” master’s thesis or doctoral dissertation written for a different program; or (2) by taking ENG 891: Academic Research, Design, and Writing (a 3-credit course).

 A student planning to write a thesis may earn up to 6 credits that count toward graduation requirements by taking the Research and Design course (3 credits) and a Directed Study course (3 credits) taught by the Research Advisor.